declanniall/Capstone-Airline-Tweet-Sentiment/README.md

 ![Model Performance Before and After Grid](https://github.com/user-attachments/assets/e84e3ad9-5c1d-4ede-97f6-fb8782e43005)

 ### Overall results of the improvement
 As you can see below, Naive Bayes and Random forest benefited most from the Model improvements, mostely by balancing the data.
+IF I was to continue this program, I might play around with the hyperparameters settings.
+For instance, with Random Forest I might limit the tress depth.
+OR for Keras Neural Net, I might use EarlyStopping.
 ![Model Performance Before and After Improvement](https://github.com/user-attachments/assets/68ecb46d-3743-4f83-adfa-af0c90e5db1a)

 ## Comparing against the Marketplace